bornfight/XcodeTemplates/README.md

 * The UserStorage template creates a class for storing data in UserDefaults.
 * The NavigationService template creates a class that handles transitions between screens and general app navigation.
 * The RealmObject template creates a class for Realm object.
+* The RealmManager template creates a class that handles reading/writing to Realm database.

 ## Installation